linuxserver/docker-netbootxyz/README.md

 * tick Enable network boot
 * Server-  YOURSERVERIP
 * Filename- `netboot.xyz.kpxe`
+Advanced full support
-- For USG variants force provisioning a json containing the same config used for EdgeOS (shown below) will fully support netboot.
+* For USG variants force provisioning a json containing the same config used for EdgeOS (shown below) will fully support netboot.
-- For UDM variants, creating a valid dnsmasq config and placing in /run/dnsmasq.conf.d will load the config, but will not survive reboots or firmware updates [source](https://community.ui.com/questions/PXE-Network-boot-UDM-SE-Serving-files-conditionally-based-on-architecture/1843fcf6-87d5-4305-bc1d-4e55619ebb10).
+* For UDM variants, creating a valid dnsmasq config and placing in /run/dnsmasq.conf.d will load the config, but will not survive reboots or firmware updates [source](https://community.ui.com/questions/PXE-Network-boot-UDM-SE-Serving-files-conditionally-based-on-architecture/1843fcf6-87d5-4305-bc1d-4e55619ebb10).